sookinoby/sentiment-analysis2/README.md

 mod.bind(for_training=False, data_shapes=[('data', (1,500))])
 mod.set_params(arg_params, aux_params)
 ```
-Then encode the sentences with word_dict's index, and pass it to the model as classifier.
+Then encode the sentences with word_dict's index, and pass it to the model as a classifier.

 ```
 from collections import namedtuple